ewpratten/ewpratten.com/content/blog/2020-11-21-Minecraft-IRC.md

 ---
 layout: page
-title:  "Connecting to a Minecraft server over IRC"
+title: Connecting to a Minecraft server over IRC
-description: "For server administration, or just chatting with friends"
+description: For server administration, or just chatting with friends
 date: 2020-11-21
 written: 2020-10-25
 tags: minecraft project irc
 extra:
-    excerpt: >-
-        This post outlines the process of writing a custom IRC server that can bridge between your favorite IRC client, and any Minecraft server
+  excerpt: This post outlines the process of writing a custom IRC server that can
+    bridge between your favorite IRC client, and any Minecraft server
 redirect_from:
 - /post/lls5jkd4/
 - /lls5jkd4/
-aliases: [/blog/2020/11/21/minecraft-irc]
+aliases:
+- /blog/2020/11/21/minecraft-irc
+- /blog/minecraft-irc
 ---

 As I talked about in my post [about Minecraft modpack development](/blog/2020/10/24/corepack-development), I got back in to playing Minecraft earlier this year.
 I primairly play on a server full of friends, where the server owner has [dynmap](https://github.com/webbukkit/dynmap) installed.
 Dynmap is a handy tool that provides a near-real-time overview of the minecraft world in the form of a webapp.
 I always keep Dynmap open on my laptop so I can chat with whoever is online, and see whats being worked on.